 Published on August 30th, 2017 | by Susi Snyder0

 Escalations in North East Asia are (again) raising the possibility of new conflict, potentially including nuclear weapons.
-This brief backgrounder includes some food for thought for what could be done.
+This post is being kept updated and includes background information and some food for thought for what could be done.

 Nuclear weapons test

 On Sunday, 3 September, North Korea conducted it’s sixth nuclear weapons test.
 It was the largest test so far, some are estimating that it could have been nearly eight times bigger than the bomb dropped on Hiroshima.
 This test is another point in the repeated escalation cycle between North Korea and others.
 According to Alex Wellerstein’s nukemap, if such a bomb were detonated over Seoul, it would destroy at least 44 hospitals, 138 schools, and would cause nearly half a million (500,000) people to die while injuring up to two million (2,000,000) more.
 It is also a demonstration of North Korean capabilities, and combined with recent missile tests, appears designed to change the calculus and force a new round of (hopefully diplomatic) engagement.

 In the early morning of August 29, 2017, the government of North Korea (Democratic People’s Republic of Korea) launched a missile over Japan.
 This is the third time since 1998 that the North Koreans have conducted a test that flew over Japan, the 18th missile test this year, and one of more than 80 missile tests since Kim Jong-un came to power in 2011.